 But not you.
 You care too much to let that happen.
 If life is a track meet, you'll turn around and look behind to see other people on the ground, gasping for breath.
 But you keep soldiering on and improving because you care about what you're doing and what you want to achieve.

 I promise you that if you take these steps, you will achieve far more than you ever thought you were capable of.
-And along the way, you'll become an amazing young adult that every top school in the country would be thrilled to have in their next matriculating class.
+And along the way, you might become an amazing young adult that every top school in the country would be thrilled to have in their next matriculating class.

 Now the hard work starts.
 Keep your head up, try your best, and let me know how it's going with a comment below.
 Here are a few other resources to help you out.